Carpet Cleaning Glossary: Terms & Definitions

 Shedding: The process where a carpet loses loose fibers.
 This is normal and can occur for up to 6 months after installation.

-Soiling: The accumulation of dirt on a carpet.
+Soiling: The accumulation of dirt and other unwanted substances on a carpet, negatively affecting its appearance and longevity.

 Spotting: The process of removing spots from the carpet before or after the general cleaning.

-Stain Repellency: The ability of a carpet to resist staining, due to a protective treatment or the nature of the carpet fibers.
+Stain Repellency: The ability of a carpet to resist staining due to a protective treatment or the nature of the carpet fibers.

 Stain Resistant: A characteristic of some carpet fibers that naturally or chemically resist staining.